rosekaron/troopjs/README.md

 ## What TroopJS is

-TroopJS is by it's core a lightweight, component-based, least obtrusive JavaScript framework with complete AMD compliance.
+TroopJS is a lightweight, component-based, non-obstrusive JavaScript framework that comes with complete AMD compliance.
+Unlike other JavaScript libraries, it doesn't impose on a predefined set of features nor a particular way of layering applications.

-Unlike many of the other JavaScript libraries, it doesn't impose you on either a predefined set of features, or a particular way of layering your application, but really aiming at provide a transparent yet solid foundation for the convenience of composing your web app, that scales from a simple TODO list to an fairy complex page in reality that possibly utilize a number of other libraries.
+Instead, it aims to provide a transparent but solid foundation for conveniently composing web apps that can scale from a simple TODO list to a fairy complex page that can possibly utilize a number of other libraries.

 ## What TroopJS isn't
 - isn't a UI Framework or DOM library;